Octanitrocuban/Earthquake-location/README.md

   - show_density_history_ed: function to show the evolution of the variables for the ensemble descent method through density plots.
   - plot_diff_cost_evol: function to plot the change in variation of the rmse through the epochs.
   - plot_diff_cost_evol_ed: function to plot the change in variation of the rmse through the epochs for the ensemble descent method.
+  - hist_dist: function to compute, show and save the figure of the distribution of the distance between the predicted and the true position of the earthquakes.

 **create_data.py**: this script is used to create data to train and test machine learning algorithms.
- - compute_box: function to compute the center of the cells of a 3d box.
+ - bridson_algorithm: function to create a set of 3d earthquakes position.
- - noise_box: function to compute random new positions for each X i-th positions within given boundaries.
- - uppsample_box: function to compute a random sampling of the cells of the box.
+ - _is_valid_position: function to check if the candidate position is valid.
  - compute_timing: function to compute the arrival time of the stations and the noise that will be add to them.
- - XY_normalization_X: function to normalize the x and y position of the stations in the X matrix.
- - XY_normalization_y: function to normalize the x, y and z position of the earthquakes.
  - centering_X: function to transform the time between the stations and the earthquake to the relative arrival time.

 **example.py**: this script contain examples on how to use the functions from gradient_descent.py, genetic_alg.py and graph.py.

 **xgboost_localisator.py**: this script is made to create, train, test and save a xgboost tree model.
- - hist_dist: function to compute, show and save the figure of the distribution of the distance between the predicted and the true position of the earthquakes.

 ### Running: